ObsisMc/watermark4audiocraft_data_poisoning/README.md

-# Watermark for AudioCraft by Dataset Posioning
+# Watermark for AudioCraft by Dataset Poisoning

-This work aims to make generative audio AIs like AudioCraft output watmarked audio by posioning their training datasets, which can protect copyrights of musicians who publish their works online.
+This work aims to make generative audio AIs like AudioCraft output watmarked audio by poisoning their training datasets, which can protect copyrights of musicians who publish their works online.

 There are three main components:
 - **The generative AI**: [MusicGen](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md) from AudioCraft